*daily rates in Maastricht Airport based on a 1 day rental (24hr period) and for guidance purposes only.

 All I Know About Maastricht is the Maastricht Treaty.
 What Have I Missed?

 It’s a fantastic place to visit.
-It’s the southernmost city in Holland and is very close to Belgium and Germany
+It’s the southernmost city in Holland and is very close to Belgium

 .
 In fact, whilst there, you can walk to Belgium and cycle to Germany!
 The city has a great old quarter with cobbled narrow lanes and dramatic squares, illuminated at night.
 The Vrijthof holds the two most important ecclesiastical buildings of the city including the huge St Servaas Church.
 There’s also the St Pietersberg Caves, reachable by boat, which has thousands of passages which have been used at times as hiding places and shelters.